 about

-I am an associate professor in the Department of English Literature and co-director of the Aydelotte Foundation at Swarthmore College.
+I am an associate professor in the Department of English Literature.
 I work on eighteenth- and nineteenth-century literature and print culture, the history of the novel, twentieth-century Anglo-American literary criticism, and the history of higher education.

 Here is my cv.
 You can find more and more of my published work on my bepress SelectedWorks page.
 My ORCID ID is 0000-0003-1517-0195.
 My course materials often end up on Github.
 Sometimes I am on Twitter.
 Inadequately-tagged links pile up on my Pinboard.